Sitepager/.github/profile/README.md

 ## 🛠️ How It Works

 1. **Quick Setup** - Add your website URL (no code or plugins required)
-2. **AI Analysis** - Our AI crawls and analyzes your entire site
+2. **Analysis** - Sitepager crawls and analyzes your entire site
-3. **Automated Testing** - Continuous monitoring runs comprehensive tests
+3. **Automated Checks** - Continuous monitoring runs comprehensive tests
 4. **Instant Alerts** - Get notified immediately when issues are detected
 5. **Detailed Reports** - Receive actionable insights to fix problems fast